Monicamegarcia/Monicamegarcia/README.md

 - 👋 Hello!
 I am an Industrial Engineer specialized in operational excellence and process management in various industries.
 Continuous improvement is my day to day, which leads me to learn and undertake constantly.
 I am a serial entrepreneur, I have generated businesses in trading account management, life insurance marketing and consulting among others.
 Part of my professional improvement has been to add tech skills through the SoyHenry bootcamp (Javascript, React, Node, Sequelize, Express, Postgres, Redux).
 I am a web3 and low code enthusiastic.
 Currently I´m studiyng to obtain Appian developer certification.

+I mix practice with theory.
+The day that there isn´t a commit there is more video o pages in my account! :)

 ### Contact
 📫 monicamegarcia@gmail.com
 ✖ https://twitter.com/MonicaMEGarcia